Stape

 Also available in

-The recent changes in privacy requirements made it strictly necessary for websites to receive user consent for using cookies and tracking scripts related to advertising or analytics.
+The changes in privacy requirements made it strictly necessary for websites to receive user consent for using cookies and tracking scripts related to advertising or analytics.
 To help website owners comply with these requirements, Google has introduced Consent Mode.
 Using Consent Mode in web GTM, you can adapt tags behavior based on user consent.

 In this guide, we want to talk about consent mode, why it’s crucial to implement it, and how to use consent mode in the server Google Tag Manager container.